 The remediation page shown to the user during isolation are specified through the URL parameter of the given violation in /usr/local/pf/conf/violations.conf.
-In its default configuration, Packet-Fence uses PHP to render text provided in the directory /usr/local/pf/html/captive-portal/vio-lations/and obeys the everything mentionned in the Presentationsection.
+In its default configuration, PacketFence uses PHP to render text provided in the directory /usr/local/pf/html/captive-portal/violations/ and obeys to everything mentionned in the Presentation section.
 The only caveat being that the template (remediation.html) is not Template Toolkit but pure PHP.